 Project Sponsor Type

-- •Nonprofit sponsors represent 78 percent of the portfolio’s sponsors, although by region they represent approximately 81 percent and 84 percent of the Northeast and West regions’ sponsors, respectively.
+- Nonprofit sponsors represent 76 percent of the portfolio’s sponsors, although by region they represent approximately 83 percent of the West regions' sponsors.

 Project Construction Type